Survey of Automated Vulnerability Detection and Exploit Generation Techniques in Cyber Reasoning Systems: Mechanical Phish

 \section{Mechanical Phish}

 Mechanical Phish is an open source Cyber Reasoning System written for the DARPA Cyber Grand Challenge \cite{DARPA}.
-It leverages open source tools and is comprised of several components that directly contribute to it's approach to vulnerability discovery and exploit generation.
+It leverages open source tools and is comprised of several components that directly contribute to its approach to vulnerability discovery and exploit generation.
 Mechanical Phish's goal is to discovery vulnerabilities deeper in binary code efficiently.
 It does so by employing the use of a ``guided'' fuzzer which combines the efficiency of fuzzing and concolic execution with the power of dynamic symbolic execution.

-The following sections discusses Driller and angr's design, some key implementation notes, contributions made by the researchers as well as related work.
+The following sections discuss Driller's and angr's design, some key implementation notes, contributions made by the researchers as well as related work.
 Note, all information was taken from the literature.